fhiso/legacy-format/serialisation.md

 *whitespace* from being lost.
 These allow ELF applications to avoid depending on this undefined behaviour.
 {/}

-{.ednote}  This standard could have *required* leading *whitespace* to be preserved in *payloads*.
-This standard doesn't do that in part to discourage applications from relying on behaviour will be misinterpreted in some current applications, and instead use *Unicode escapes* to escape the first character on a line when it is significant whitespace.
-In general, the TSC would rather ELF did not attach significance to differences in *whitespace*, and it is possible FHISO might opt to remove the ambiguity in the future by requiring the *payload* to begin with a non-*whitespace* *character*.
-But more likely, a future version of ELF will change the recommendation to preserve leading whitespace into a requirement.

 The `Number`, `XRefID` and `Tag` productions encodes the *level*, the *cross-reference identifier* and the *tag* of the *line*, respectively.